vitorgalvao/alfred-workflows/DownVid/README.md

 Run with the ⌘ modifier, and the full playlist the video is part of will be downloaded.

 To see the download progress, run `dvp`.
-Actioning this option will refresh its state.
+It will auto-refresh the progress.
 Actioning it with the ⌘ modifier will restart the current download (adding it to the back of the queue), while actioning with ⌃ will abort the current download.

 ![](https://i.imgur.com/Za25OhO.png)